JimmyHeartbreaker/myrpi/README.md

 # setup (WIP)

 - Run Ubuntu 23.04 in VirtualBox or full os.
 I used VirtualBox.
-Need to be on at least 22.10 because of glib dependency of 2.74.
+Need to be on at least 22.10 because of glib 2.74 dependency.
 This might be useful https://linuxconfig.org/how-to-upgrade-ubuntu-from-22-04-to-22-10
 - Install vscode https://code.visualstudio.com/docs/setup/linux or maybe https://linuxize.com/post/how-to-install-visual-studio-code-on-ubuntu-20-04/
 - install gh
 - for github authentication run: gh auth login